Are Transformers More Robust? Towards Exact Robustness Verification for Transformers: Introduction

-Additionally, in our work, we devise and apply two effective heuristics for accelerating the solving of the MIP problem by one order of magnitude.
-Notably, these heuristics are not restricted to our work but can be commonly implemented by related studies.
-Regarding the experiment, we consider the industrial application of Lane Departure Warning (LDW), which is essentially a time-series classification and regression problem.
-More specifically, the NN of interest has to predict the direction and time to the lane departure, with a certain duration of past driving information such as ego vehicle velocity and time to collision to adjacent vehicles.
-Such an LDW system can be used for human driving assistance or runtime monitoring of automated vehicle control functions.
-As mentioned, our empirical findings indicate that conducting thorough studies and providing rigorous guarantees is crucial before deploying any NN-based applications.
-In summary, our contributions include the following: \begin{itemize} \item To implement exact robustness verification for \textsf{\textsf{sparsemax}}-based ATNs; \item To propose accelerating heuristics for general robustness verification; \item To benchmark ATN and MLP accuracy and robustness with an industrial application (i.e., LDW). \end{itemize}
+We perform the experiments using a Lane Departure Warning (LDW) application, which is widely adopted in AVs.
+Such an LDW application can be used for human driving assistance or run-time monitoring on separate automated driving functions.
+Essentially, an LDW application is a time-series classification and regression task.
+The embedded model, usually an NN, has to predict the direction of and the time to a potential lane departure, given a sequence of past driving information such as the ego vehicle velocity and estimated time to collision against adjacent vehicles.
+Our methodology and experimental results, though limited (similar to the exact robustness verification works focusing on ReLU-based MLPs), demonstrate that Sparsemax-based Transformers tend to be less robust than similar-sized MLPs despite generally higher accuracy.
+Resonating the government publications~\cite{ec2021aiact} and industrial guidelines~\cite{poretschkin2023ai}, our findings suggest that conducting thorough studies and providing rigorous guarantees on metrics beyond accuracy is crucial before deploying an NN-based application.
+In summary, our contributions include the following: \begin{itemize} \item To implement exact robustness verification for Sparsemax-based Transformers; \item To propose two accelerating heuristics for related robustness verification studies; \item To benchmark ATN and MLP accuracy and robustness with an industrial application (i.e., LDW). \end{itemize}

+The rest of the paper is organized in the following way.
+Section~\ref{sec:related_work} browses the relevant literature emphasizing verification methods for general NNs and Transformers; Section~\ref{sec:preliminaries} introduces the branch of Transformers concerned in this paper.
+Section~\ref{sec:methodology} details the problem formulation and our heuristics for robustness verification, whose effectiveness and efficiency are demonstrated and discussed in Section~\ref{sec:experiments}.
+Lastly, Section~\ref{sec:conclusion} concludes with a few final remarks.